 Collar used to hedge inventory price risk

 DH Corp uses a purchased collar (i.e., a combination of a purchased and written option) that does not constitute a written option to hedge the price risk in the inventory it holds.
 It structures a collar consisting of (1) a purchased put with a strike price of $80 and (2) a written call with a strike price of $120.

 DH Corp documents that its hedge strategy is to protect the inventory from fair value changes outside the specified range; it does not hedge changes in the fair value from $80 to $120.

 How would DH Corp account for such a hedge?

-In this hedging relationship, DH Corp may elect to recognize the time value of the option using an amortization approach, as discussed in DH 184.108.40.206
+In this hedging relationship, DH Corp may elect to exclude the time value of the option from its assessment of effectiveness and recognize the time value of the option using an amortization approach, as discussed in DH 18.104.22.168

 Example DH 7-7 illustrates a fair value hedge of commodity inventory using futures contracts.